IFGL Refractories inaugurated its state of the art research centre in Kalunga, Odisha | www.lokmattimes.com

 IFGL Refractories inaugurated its state of the art research centre in Kalunga, Odisha

-PNN Rourkela (Odisha) [India], November 25: IFGL, the largest Indian owned multi-national refractories company, unveiled its Research Centre in ...
+Rourkela (Odisha) [India], November 27: IFGL, the largest Indian owned multi-national refractories company, unveiled its Research Centre in Kalunga, ...

-Rourkela (Odisha) [India], November 25: IFGL, the largest Indian owned multi-national refractories company, unveiled its Research Centre in Kalunga, Odisha, on 24th November, 2023 in the presence of Shishir Bajoria, Chairman, IFGL Refractories Limited and James McIntosh, Managing Director, IFGL Refractories Limited.
+Rourkela (Odisha) [India], November 27: IFGL, the largest Indian owned multi-national refractories company, unveiled its Research Centre in Kalunga, Odisha, on 24th November, 2023 in the presence of Mr. Shishir Bajoria, Chairman, IFGL Refractories Limited and Mr. James McIntosh, Managing Director, IFGL Refractories Limited.

 The state of the art facility provides IFGL a world class capability to complete fundamental research along with a metal melting facilities to enable confirmation of material, steel, slag interface reactions.
 At IFGL, we see the creation, tabulation, benchmarking and development of our own material intellectual property to be fundamental to our future growth.
 This Research Centre will give emphasis to Basic research in developing indigenous Raw materials, alternate materials, recycling, new product development in order to provide better quality solutions to our user industries.